neda-mehdiabadi/Fetal-Gene-Program-snRNAseq/README.md

 ## 🌐 Explore the Data
 We have built an **interactive web portal** that permits interrogation of our dataset and, hence, increases the dataset’s accessibility and utility.
 To check our website, please visit [www.HeartExplorer.org](http://www.HeartExplorer.org/).
-- View expression of genes across conditions
 - Search by cell type or gene name
+- View gene expression across conditions
+- Perform pathway enrichment analysis across conditions
-- Download selected data tables and plots
+- Download selected data tables

 ## 📚 Citation
 If you use this dataset or code, please cite: